Perfecting group schemes: Root data over rings

 Consider a finite-dimensional real vector space $V$ (without fixed inner product/Euclidean structure), a reflection group $W<\Aut_{\mR}(V)$, in the sense of Definition~\ref{DefR}(1), and a fixed {\em finite} generating set $T$ of reflections in $W$ such that \begin{itemize} \item The map from $T$ to the set of hyperplanes in $V$, $s\mapsto H_s:=\ker (1-s)$, is injective. \item We have $wTw^{-1}\subset T$ for all $w \in W$. \end{itemize}

 \begin{theorem} Under the assumptions in \ref{hypo}, $W$ is a finite group \end{theorem}

-\begin{remark} If a real reflection group $(W,V)$ is finite, by Weyl's unitary trick, we can assume it is Euclidean (meaning there is an inner product on $V$ and each reflection in $W$ is orthogonal). \end{remark} The remainder of this section is devoted to the proof.
+\begin{remark} If a real reflection group $(W,V)$ is finite, by Weyl's unitary trick, we can assume it is Euclidean (meaning there is an inner product on $V$ for which each reflection in~$W$ is orthogonal). \end{remark} The remainder of this section is devoted to the proof.

 All topological references consider the Euclidean topology on $V$.
 Consider